 Visitors can learn more about the castle and the culture and the history with the app’s virtual map of the Wenngarn complex.
 They can also find parking, cafés and museums.

 Residents and hotel guests can use the app to open the door to the gym or conference center.

 Service workers know which hotel rooms are ready to be cleaned or any requests for maintenance made by another app user who may have noticed something not working properly.

 The information in the app can be updated using the back-office management feature, so changes can be made without the need to involve a developer.

 Wenngarn Group has optimized hospitality at the castle and estate, because the app has enabled better service.
 It makes the experience richer, more personal and more customized for users, and helps them make the most out of the complex.
 The app improves user satisfaction and inspires repeat business.

 One next step for the app is adding payment functionality, enabling people to make purchases with their phones, further streamlining visitor experiences at the Wenngarn Castle and complex.

 Read the case study for more about this story.

-Learn how IBM Cloud and Bluemix help you deliver engaging digital experiences on any platform.
+Learn how IBM Cloud helps you deliver engaging digital experiences on any platform.